 Contrary to popular belief, anemia is not a disease in itself.
 Anemia doesn’t happen in isolation, it’s a symptom or condition that presents as a result of something else going on.
 Before you read on, if you have an aversion to the “b” word, we can’t help but refer to red blood cells in this article.
 But if it makes reading any easier, just think of it as “red cells” throughout instead!

 When a dog has anemia or is anemic, this means the number of their red blood cells or hemoglobin levels has dropped.
 Red blood cell counts can reduce as a result of illness, infection, or injury.
-They may be destroyed, damaged or inhibited in their development or circulation.
+They may be destroyed, damaged, or inhibited in their development or circulation.

 Red blood cells carry oxygen around the body to keep everything functioning and pumping as it should.
 Blood cells are created inside bone marrow.
 They then have a life cycle of a few months circulating around the body, until replaced by new ones.
-The job of white blood cells is to help protect from infectious diseases.

 A Look at the Potential Anemia Causes